 The Betrayal of Trust, by Laurie Garrett, is another must-read for those of you who have a deep interest in global public health and a deeper interest in wanting to see improvements in the practice of public health.

 First, praise for Laurie Garrett as an author.
 Her writing is compelling.
 She weaves beautiful stories out of tragedy and paints a picture with her carefully chosen words.
-I have read other books by Garrett and will keep coming back for more.
+I have read other books by Garrett, including The Coming Plague, and will keep coming back for more.
 I did not mind the length of the book, coming in at a hefty 768 pages, but then again, I am an avid reader and this is my field of interest.

 Garrett outlines how public health interventions, such as the public supply of clean water, have brought us this far.
 We are living longer than our ancestors and, arguably, we are living “better”.
 However, she posits that the world’s public health organizations are in a woeful state with disastrous preparation for “the BIG one”.
 Collectively and globally, she warns of a lack of preparedness of public health agencies.
 However, the public health agencies, as underfunded and resourced as they are, are our best defense against microbial threats (through efforts to vaccinate large swaths of the pubic, maintenance of sanitation systems, and responses to actual or perceived threats).

-She builds the case that we need public health not only to stay safe and healthy now, but to ensure that we are ready for a superbug, a biological threat, and even to ensure that our water supply stays clean.
-Public health so often functions in the shadows….we are the ones who count disease, who test the water, who make sure your food is safe, and who occasionally remind you to get vaccinated.
+She builds the case that public health systems keep us safe and healthy now.
+It also ensure readiness for a superbug, a biological threat, and a safe water supply.
+Public health so often functions in the shadows.
+We count disease, test the water, make sure your food is safe, and who remind you to get vaccinated.
 It is the work that helps to build optimism around the elimination of polio or smallpox.
 And, importantly to me, that work, builds equality and cuts through some of the injustices we see in our world.
-So, the next time you hear about funding to the CDC being cut or funding to your local health department being diverted, pick up the phone and call your representative to protest.
+So, when you hear about CDC or local health department funding cuts, call your representative to protest.
 We need public health!